JerryPan2718/BreakingIce/backend/README.md

 ---

 ### queryGames
 Endpoint for a user to queryGames.
-Textbox contains the text of the search textbox to do string similarity matching with the game descriptions and names in the database.
 The tags specified must be a subset (or complete set) of the returned games's tags.
+The returned games are ordered from most to least likes.
 ###### Endpoint
 ```
 <BASE_URL>/queryGames
 ```
 ###### Parameters
-- **<code>String</code> textbox**
 - **<code>String[]</code> tags**